-Rochelle Rodney – Director of Advocacy
+Rochelle Rodney – Co-Executive Director

 Rochelle is the Director of Advocacy at the NY Birth Control Access Project and has been with the organization since its inception.
 She is critical to our success and assists in the development of programming and key day-to-day operations.
 Rochelle tackles barriers to birth control with a holistic view and through the Reproductive Justice framework.

 Rochelle created our Associate Board from scratch and has spearheaded the entirety of programming and the recruitment of advocates.
 Driving the relational organizing programs at NYBCAP, Rochelle is building a corps of activists with the energy and know-how to grow the reproductive health care movement.
 Since 2021, our Associate Board has trained over 250 advocates and each year the ranks grow.
 Through social media initiatives like the “Tell Your Story” campaign, Rochelle has brought to light powerful stories of access issues facing people across New York State.

 Prior to joining NYBCAP, Rochelle interned at Protecting the East, a community health project based in East New York, and and was a Resident Assistant at Monroe Community College and Buffalo State University – in both roles she led workshops on the importance of safe sex and healthy relationships.

 Rochelle was born in Jamaica and grew up in East New York, Brooklyn.
 She holds a bachelor’s degree in social work from Buffalo State University.

 Isabella Grullon – Fellow, Legislative Education and Advocacy Program